-When hiring a roof repair contractor, verify their references, and request a certificate of liability and workers’ compensation insurance from them and any subcontractors they employ.
+When hiring a local roofing company or contractor for a roofing job, verify their references, and request a certificate of liability and workers’ compensation insurance from them and any subcontractors they employ.
 Also ask them if they have attended any manufacturer-specific training for the roofing you are interested in.

 Selecting a reputable roofing contractor should not be a decision based on their pricing.
 It’s a good idea to include a 10% contingency in your budget.
 If that 10% isn’t needed for the roof, you can always use it to take a brief vacation after that, knowing that your home will be dry thanks to your contractor doing a good job repairing your roof.